munificent/game-programming-patterns/book/dirty-flag.markdown

 - problem is multiple node changes can invalidate a single node's world transform and we recalculate it immediately.
 - solution is to decouple invalidating node from recalculating it.
-- that lets us defer slow recalculation until after all transform changes are done
+- that lets us defer slow recalculation until we actually need world transform
-- that in turn lets us collapse multiple invalidations into a single recalc
+- that in turn lets us collapse multiple invalidations during update into a single recalc that happens right before render
-- dirty flag
-  - way we do this is by adding a flag to node that says "my world coord is invalid" (because local coord changed). call this "dirty".
+- way we do this is by adding a flag to node that says "my world coord is invalid". call this "dirty".
-  - whenever we move node, just set flag to true, but don't touch world coord.
-  - then to all node movements for frame.
-  - once they're all done, right before we render, walk tree
-  - if we get to a node where flag is set, update world transform then *once*, regardless of how many times flag was set.
-  - (when we recurse into child nodes, if the parent was dirty, implies they are too.)
-  - if the flag *isn't* set, don't touch world coord. it's already fine.
+- whenever the local coord changes, we set dirty flag. when world coord is requested, if dirty, recalc then and clear flag.
 - this gives two-fold advantage:
   - avoids recalculation on nodes that didn't change
   - avoids redundant calculation on nodes that changed more than once.